 Understand Your Environment.
 For the most part, vehicle-ramming attacks are carried out where there are lots of people, AKA a “target-rich environment,” to do the most damage.
 Therefore, if a vehicle-ramming happens at a concert or farmers’ market, etc., be ready to move away from the most crowded areas, which perpetrators would be drawn to.

 Take Note of Protective Structures.
 Regardless of where you are, ask yourself: If a vehicle-ramming were to occur here, where could I take cover?
 What structures are nearby to provide protection?
 This could be a pillar, a tree, heavy planter boxes, or even just stepping into a store, lobby, or alcove.

 Understand, too, that improved security and protective design have been implemented especially since the attacks on September 11.
 Many buildings have bollards, as seen in the photo above, to prevent vehicles from ramming their lobbies or being parked close to a building with explosives on board.
 Take notice of these, as well as large concrete blocks and footers placed for the same reason.

 A car is not good cover.
+Taking cover between or behind or in front of a vehicle will not always protect you.
 A larger ramming vehicle can easily push a car over you or smash it into you.
 Also, beware of taking cover that could leave you trapped, like alleys that have dead ends or other enclosed spaces.

 If there is still time, open distance.